official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 268

-The Report of the Iraq Inquiry2  |  Decision-making within government

 “Collective responsibility requires that Ministers should be able to express their views frankly in the expectation that they can argue freely in private while